 - market research

 - your operational plan

-Getting into the nitty-gritty of these sections will allow you to paint a clearer picture of what your business looks like - including your resources, strengths, and weaknesses - to be able to adequately address any potential problems.
+Getting into the nitty-gritty of these sections will allow you to paint a clearer picture of what your business looks like - including the concept you've chosen for your bar, your resources, strengths, and weaknesses - to be able to adequately address any potential problems.